Looking for a PS5? Here’s where to find one in the UK today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-PS5 UK stock – live: Studio restock sells out but consoles available at Scan
+PS5 UK stock – live: Very restock is available now – how to get a console

 Keep up to date with the latest drops of Sony’s next gen gaming console

-Note: UPDATE: The PS5 is now in stock at Very and Scan after selling out at Studio.
-Read on for more information.